solana-labs/example-messagefeed/README.md

-This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with programs on the Solana blockchain, implementing a simple feed of messages To see the final product, go to https://solana-example-messagefeed.herokuapp.com/
+This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with programs on the Solana blockchain, implementing a simple feed of messages To see it running go to https://solana-example-messagefeed.herokuapp.com/

 ## Getting Started